mapproxy/mapproxy/doc/caches.rst

 Available options:

 ``dirname``:
-  The direcotry where the level databases will be stored.
+  The directory where the level databases will be stored.

 ``tile_lock_dir``:
   Directory where MapProxy should write lock files when it creates new tiles for this cache.
 Defaults to ``cache_data/tile_locks``.